Stari dvor: Communist period

-The repair and re-arrangement of the Old Palace after World War II lasted until 1947.
-During that period, the architecture of the building was significantly changed.
-The two domes facing the garden and the sculptures of eagles were removed, while the façade facing the present Bulevar kralja Aleksandra was completely changed.
-Since that time, the building housed the Presidium of the National Assembly, then the federal government, and, since 1961, the City Assembly of Belgrade.
-The auxiliary buildings were demolished after 1945.
+The repair and re-arrangement of Stari Dvor lasted until 1947.
+The auxiliary buildings were demolished in 1946.
+During that period, the architecture of the palace was significantly changed.
+The two domes facing the garden and the sculptures of eagles were removed, while the north façade was completely changed.
+Since that time, the building housed the Presidium of the National Assembly of Serbia.
+Maršalat was adapted and the Ethnographic Museum moved in until it was relocated to its present-day location in 1952.
+The building of the Maršalat was demolished in 1957 - most likely as the consequence of the expansion of the Pioneer's Park, former royal gardens.